 Description

 Immerse yourself in the beautiful setting of the Narragansett Bay Research Reserve to learn and witness first-hand the impacts of climate change and rising sea levels on salt marshes.
 Learn about current research and monitoring projects from Reserve staff and return to your classroom with local data to share this story with your students.
 We'll be joined by local artist and educator Wendy Fachon and RISD graduate student Julia Woznicki, who will co-lead a nature drawing session highlighting the plight of the Saltmarsh Sparrow as it faces rising sea levels.
 Weather pending, enjoy a boat ride to a nearby island and bird rookery.
-This workshop content is designed for upper elementary, middle and high school science teachers.
+This Teacher's on the Estuary workshop content is designed for upper elementary, middle and high school science teachers.
 Participants will be given $500 to use towards outdoor learning and/or stewardship projects with their students.

 To register contact Maureen Dewire maureen.dewire@dem.ri.gov